Dave Duerson: After football

 Duerson owned three McDonald's restaurants in Louisville, Kentucky for six months, from late 1994 to April 1995.
 He purchased the majority interest in Fair Oaks Farms (formerly Brooks Sausage Company) in 1995.
 He sold his stake in the company in 2002 and started Duerson Foods, but that company was forced into receivership in 2006 and most of its assets were auctioned off.

 Death

 Duerson was found dead at his Sunny Isles Beach, Florida home on February 17, 2011.
 The Miami-Dade County medical examiner reported that Duerson died of a self-inflicted gunshot wound to the chest.
 He sent a text message to his family saying he wanted his brain to be used for research at the Boston University School of Medicine, which is conducting research into chronic traumatic encephalopathy (CTE), a neurodegenerative disease, which can be caused by playing football.
 He left behind three sons and a daughter from his marriage to ex-wife Alicia.
 He was buried in the Cedar Grove Cemetery in Notre Dame, Indiana.

-On May 2, 2011, neurologists at Boston University confirmed that he had had CTE, which is linked to concussions.
+On May 2, 2011, neurologists at Boston University confirmed that Duerson had CTE, which is caused by repeated hits to the head.
+He was one of at least 345 NFL players to be diagnosed after death with this disease.